This brochure describes the flood

 The Condamine River catchment to Warwick ALERT flood warning system was completed in the mid 1990's as a co-operative project between the Bureau of Meteorology and the then Warwick City Council.
 The system comprises a network of rainfall and river height field stations located in the catchment which report via VHF radio to base station computers located in Council offices at Warwick and the Bureau of Meteorology in Brisbane.
 The field stations send reports for every 1 millimetre of rainfall and every 50 millimetre change in river height.

-The base station computers located in the Southern Downs Regional Council offices collect the data and have software that displays it in graphical and tabular form.
+The base station computers located at Warwick and Stanthorpe collect the data and have software that displays it in graphical and tabular form.
 The data is also received by the Bureau's Flood Warning Centre where it is used in hydrologic models to produce river height predictions.

 The Bureau of Meteorology issues Flood Warnings and River Height Bulletins for the Condamine River catchment to Warwick regularly during floods.
 They are sent to radio stations for broadcast, and to local Councils, emergency services and a large number of other agencies involved in managing flood response activities.
 Flood Warnings and River Height Bulletins are available via:

 Interpreting Flood Warnings and River Height Bulletins

 Flood Warnings and River Height Bulletins contain observed river heights for a selection of the river height monitoring locations.
 The time at which the river reading has been taken is given together with its tendency (e.g. rising, falling, steady or at its peak).
 The Flood Warnings may also contain predictions in the form of minor, moderate or major flooding for a period in the future.
 River Height Bulletins also give the height above or below the road bridge or causeway for each river station located near a road crossing.